 Nowadays, it's made more from more affordable material that doesn’t come out of silkworms.
 Stretching screens basically means stretching it tightly and stapling it to the edges of the frame.

-4) Paint the Emulsion on Top of the Screen
+4) Coat the Emulsion on Top of the Screen

 This needs to be done in a darkened room.
 It doesn't need to be pitch black, but no direct light.
 Leaving the door open to allow some light in is fine.